Choosing Toys to Encourage Milestones

 When our babies are born, they do a few things from the first days: sleep, eat, and use the bathroom.
 But, from day one our little ones begin to take in the world around them.
 They also learn to create associations with their environment and their body.

-A very important way they begin to take in their environment and explore their body is through the toys they interact with.
+A very important way your baby begins to take in their environment and explore their body is through the toys they interact with.

 From 0-3 months, our babies are discovering their various senses.
 These senses include sound, sight, taste, touch, smell, and another that we are taught in OT school, proprioception or body awareness.
 We want the focus of their play time to nurture the discovery of these senses.
 So, when selecting toys are babies 0-3 months to encourage their milestones, we should select toys with sensory stimulation components.